{{ root_page.title }}

 Children & Families Act 2014 (CAFA)

-Exclusion from Maintained Schools, Academies and Pupil Referral Units in England
+Guidance document DfE : Exclusion from Maintained Schools, Academies and Pupil Referral Units in England, August 2024

-This document from the Department for Education (DfE) provides a guide to the legislation that governs the exclusion of pupils from maintained schools, pupil referral units (PRUs), academy schools (including free schools, studio schools and university technology colleges) and alternative provision academies (including alternative provision free schools) in England.
+This document from the Department for Education (DfE) provides statutory guidance on the legislation that governs the exclusion of pupils from maintained schools, pupil referral units (PRUs), academy schools (including free schools, studio schools and university technology colleges) and alternative provision academies (including alternative provision free schools) in England.

-Ensuring a good education for children who cannot attend school because of health needs - Statutory guidance for local authorities - January 2013
+Guidance document DfE: Ensuring a good education for children who cannot attend school because of health needs - Statutory guidance for local authorities - Updated December 2023

-This statutory guidance (link below) is for local authorities and departmental advice for others ensuring children with health needs receive education.
+This document from the DfE provides statutory guidance for local authorities and offers departmental advice for others, ensuring children with health needs receive education.

 It applies to: